jlmelville/smallvis/docs/ncvis.md

 used in the paper as much as possible and is easier to compare with other methods.
 4. Use the NCE objective function given in the paper to derive the gradient.
-5. Compare the gradient I derive to that in the code.
-6. Fail to reconcile the two and be very confused.
+5. Compare the gradient I derive to that in the code and show that they are equivalent, although you have to be a bit careful with how you interpret some of the variables, whose names and definitions are similar to, but not the same as, notation in the paper.

 ## Input